Application and admission Bachelor's programs Tilburg University

 Complete your enrollment and pay your tuition fees

 Please check your enrollment status and any to-do items that may still be pending in OSIRIS Student.
 You can use your login details for Tilburg University’s computer network to access OSIRIS Student.

 Before you can start your studies in Tilburg, there are a number of important practical matters to take care of, such as your visa (non-EEA nationals only), housing, and insurances.

 Participate in orientation activities

 All Tilburg University students are encouraged to arrive in Tilburg during our Registration Days, which will take place in mid-August.
 During the week prior to the start of the academic year, there is a mandatory study program introduction.
 You may also want to take part in the Tilburg Orientation Program (TOP Week) – a great way to get to know your fellow students and the city of Tilburg.

 Not directly eligible?

-The best way to find out whether you can be admitted is by submitting an application.
-In this way, our admissions office can determine if you are eligible to enroll in a Bachelor’s program.
+The best way to find out whether you can be admitted to the program of your interest is by submitting an application.
+In this way, our International Admissions Office can determine if you are eligible to enroll in a Bachelor’s program at Tilburg University

-- Take one year at a university of applied sciences and pass all the courses offered.
+- Complete one year at a Dutch university of applied sciences, preferably in a study program related to the program you want to study at Tilburg University, and pass all the courses offered.

-This option applies to all courses, but be aware: additional requirements may apply, such as passing a math test or achieving a certain grade point average.
+You will then earn a propaedeutic certificate.
+With this certificate, you can re-apply for entry into our Bachelor’s programs.
+This option applies to all Bachelor’s programs, but be aware: additional requirements may apply, such as passing a Mathematics test or achieving a certain grade point average.